redlibrarian/redlibrarian.github.io/_posts/2016-08-06-libraries-dual-power-part-ii.markdown

 >[In Brazil] it is either fascist groups or drug cartels that offer a
 >place, arms, and organization for invisible youth from the favelas.
 The
 >articulation of a brand and belonging is produced by mafia or fascists,
->which, in the absense of a leftist brand, allows people from the lower
+>which, in the absence of a leftist brand, allows people from the lower
 >classes to recognize themselves as actors without depending on the
 >institutional recognition of the state. [...]
 The urgent task of
 >communist thinking is to break the vicious circle of desperate (and
 >failed) attempts to articulate clear positions and rethink the forms of
 >mass political organization.

-That is, libraries as dual power must provide a focal point, and identity through which our users can recognize our services and come to rely on us.
+That is, libraries as dual power must provide a focal point and identity through which our users can recognize our services and come to rely on us.
 Much has been written about the trust members of society have in the library (in the face of library closures over